mbanf/PictureSensation/README.md

 Banf, M., and Blanz, V., “A Modular Computer Vision Sonfication Model for the Visually Impaired,” Proceedings of the 18th International Conference on Auditory Display, June, 18 – 21, 2012, Atlanta, Georgia.

+Banf, M., "Auditory Image Understanding for the Visually Impaired Based on a Modular Computer Vision Sonification Model," PhD Thesis,  2013, Siegen